How to Write a Business Proposal in 2023 (the A-Z Guide)

 When writing a business proposal, there’s a situation going on that only the best salespeople understand.

 Your potential client has a list of questions.
-They’ll very rarely tell you what those questions are.
+They’ll rarely tell you what those questions are.
 Mostly because they’re pretty awkward.
-I know this is true when I quoted someone £40,000 for some software once.
-The proposal was about 17 pages long and he replied with one sentence.
+For example, we had a situation when I quoted someone £40,000 for some software once.
+The proposal was about 17 pages long and the client replied with one sentence.

 “Sounds good.
 What happens if you die?
 How do I get my data back?”

-I didn’t think it was an appropriate time to go back to him and explain I probably wouldn’t give a shit about his data if I was dead.
-I did explain to him a contingency plan Sabrina and I have had in place for nearly a decade now for this exact situation.
-I told him, he signed up.
+I didn’t think it was an appropriate time to go back to him and explain I probably wouldn’t care about his data if I was dead.
+I did explain to him a contingency plan that we had in place for nearly a decade now for this exact situation.
+I told him, and he signed up.

-You can’t just assume people will ask these questions.
+You can’t assume that potential clients will ask these questions.
 Think about it.
 How many questions do people actually ask on the back of proposals?
 Answer these questions in your proposal before the client gets a chance to ask them.

-Don’t think of business proposals as sales documents.
-Think of them more like you’re taking someone on an experience.
+Don’t think of business proposals as just sales documents.
+Think of them as taking someone on an experience.

-When you write a business proposal think about the emotion you want them to feel at the end of reading your proposal.
+When you write a business proposal, think about the emotion you want your potential client to feel at the end of reading your proposal.

-Only you know what’s most appropriate but what you don’t want to be doing is talking in “maybes”, “ifs” and using suggestive wording when you want someone to trust you.
+Only you know what’s most appropriate.
+What you don’t want to be doing is talking in “maybes”, and “ifs” and using suggestive wording when you want someone to trust you.
 It sounds like you’re not sure.